-- Space for up to a 200-word campaign message plus a photograph in the March/April issue of the Utah Bar Journal.
+- Space for up to a 200-word campaign message* plus a color photograph in the March/April issue of the Utah Bar Journal.
 The space may be used for biographical information, platform or other election promotion.
-Campaign messages and biographical sketch for the March/April Bar Journal publications are due along with completed petitions and two photographs no later than February 1st;
+Campaign messages for the March/April Bar Journal publications are due along with two photographs no later than February 1st;

 - Space for up to a 500-word campaign message plus a photograph on the Utah Bar Website due February 1st;

 - A set of mailing labels for candidates who wish to send a personalized letter to Utah lawyers who are eligible to vote;

 - A one-time email campaign message to be sent by the Bar.
 Campaign message will be sent by the Bar within three business days of receipt from the candidate; and